Provider Manual | Section 12

 A security incident is the attempted or successful unauthorized access, use, disclosure, modification, or destruction of PHI or personal information (PI) or confidential data or interference with system operations in an information system.
 Incidents can affect one or more plan members.

 Privacy and Security Safeguards

 HPSM has adopted many safeguards to ensure our members’ PHI and PI is properly used, disclosed, and safeguarded.
-Following are some common areas of focus:
+The following are some common areas of focus:

 - Protect your computer passwords.
 Do not share passwords with your assistant, co-workers, or family members.
 Do not let anyone else use your password.
-Do keep your passwords secret and confidential.
+Keep your passwords secret and confidential.